CopenhagenCityArchives/CorrectOCR/docs/commands.rst

    -  The ``--smoothingParameter`` option can be adjusted as needed.

+-  ``add`` copies or downloads files to the workspace.
+One may provide about a single file directly, or use the option to provide a list of files.

+   -  The ``--documents`` option specifies a file containing paths and URLs.
+   -  The ``--max_count`` option specifies the maximum number of files to add.
+   -  The ``--prepare_step`` option allows the automatic preparation of the files as they are added.
+See below.

 -  ``prepare`` tokenizes and prepare texts for corrections.

    -  The ``--fileid`` option specifies which file to tokenize.